star-whale/starwhale/docs/docs/quickstart/standalone.md

 The Starwhale client version is currently under alpha preview.
 Thus `--pre` is required.
 :::
 :::note
 Starwhale standalone requires Python 3.7 or above.
-Currently, Starwhale only supports Linux and macOS X. Windows is coming soon.
+Currently, Starwhale only supports Linux and macOS.
+Windows is coming soon.
 :::

 At the installation stage, we strongly recommend you follow the [doc](../guides/install/standalone.md).